 With COVID-19 impacting companies around the world, the normal drivers (sales pipelines, existing customer needs, staffing forecasts, etc) that inform hiring requirements and trends have become unreliable.

-The pandemic has created unpredictability and the need to adapt to that unpredictability.
-Here are 3 things that directly impacted VMS systems:
+The pandemic has created unpredictability and the need to adapt.
+Here are some of the most substantial problems that directly impacted VMS systems:

 This is already a complicated thing to do, but when you add in the uncertainty created by the pandemic it becomes increasingly difficult.
 In most industries, the pandemic has altered the buying trends of B2C and B2B products, which causes a flux in sales forecasts and the need to support products.
 Particularly in the healthcare industry, it is difficult to anticipate spikes in people contracting COVID-19, and when those spikes will end.